mgmu/lengua/README.md

 ## Installation

 For now, the app is not hosted on any repository such as the Google Play Store or others but can be installed by doing the following:
-- downlaod the APK, put it in your device and launch it.
+- downlaod the APK (this one `/app/release/app-release.apk`), put it in your device and launch it.
 - clone this repo and download the app with `adb` or Android Studio directly to your device.

 I will try to publish it as soon as possible to a known app repository, as Google Play Store.